 Or if you contribute articles to newsletter services like Lexology or syndicators like Mondaq** you can road-test their claims that they’re generating value for your firm simply because they’re ‘packed full of C- suite decisionmakers‘.

-Analytics tells you who the third party channel is actually sending to you: are they mostly people who have already been to your website (existing clients or existing prospects) or genuinely new prospects, and did they perform the kinds of high value activities that you want to see on your site, you can even see what specific companies arrived from each third party channel.
+Analytics tells you who the third party channel is sending to you: are they mostly people who have already been to your website (existing clients or existing prospects) or genuinely new prospects, and did they perform the kinds of high value activities that you want to see on your site.
+You can even see what specific named companies arrived from each third party channel (see point 2 above).

 7. Web analytics turns opinions about key website pages into decisions

-If you’ve ever tried to agree the text of a practice group or fee earner bio page, you’re aware of the difficulty of reconciling differing personal opinions amongst senior professionals in your firm.
+If you’ve ever tried to agree the text of a practice group or fee earner bio page, you’re aware it’s sometimes difficult to reconcile personal opinions amongst senior professionals in your firm.

 8. Web analytics tells you whether your website infrastructure is working